creolab/laravel-modules/readme.md

         "App\\Modules\\Content\\AnotherServiceProvider"
     ]

-Keep in mind that you may have to run **composer dump** so you want get error on missing classes.
+Keep in mind that you may have to run **composer dump-autoload** so you want get error on missing classes.

 ## Modules Manifest